uniba-swt/libbidib/README.md

 and afterwards `make coverage_test`.

+## Example Programs
+A short program illustrating the use of `libbidib` can be found in the [example](example) folder.
+Moreover, the physical test cases in [physical-test](test\physical-test) for SWTbahn platforms can be consulted for further usage examples.

 ## Message handling
 Many messages are already handled by the library.
 The remaining messages are placed either in the message queue or in the error queue.
 These queues should be